Southend-on-Sea

 Frequently Asked Questions

-How much Section 106 money has Southend-on-Sea collected?
+How much unspent Section 106 money does Southend-on-Sea hold?

 Does Southend-on-Sea charge CIL?